pankajrdeshwal/ansible_essentials/Install_Ansible.md

 ## **Automated Setup for AWS RHEL 9 EC2 Instance**

+> **📖 New to Ansible?** If you're new to Ansible and prefer a step-by-step manual installation to understand each component, we recommend following **[Lab 01](./Lab_01.md)** which provides a comprehensive manual setup process with detailed explanations.

 This guide provides step-by-step instructions to quickly set up an Ansible Control Node using our automated installation script.

 ---